autokitteh/kittehub/webhook_to_jira/README.md

 - HTTP POST with a JSON body

-This is particularly useful when you need to create issues automatically from another internal system or service, with minimal fuss.
+This is particularly useful when you need to create issues automatically from another system or service with no fuss.

 ## API Documentation